MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/suggest-similar-cases-for-a-case.md

 ---
-title: Suggest similar cases for a case with Dynamics 365 Customer Service | MicrosoftDocs
+title: "Suggest similar cases for a case with Dynamics 365 Customer Service | MicrosoftDocs"
-description:
+description: "Learn how to use the similarity rules and relevance search in Customer Service."
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi